embroider-build/embroider/.changeset/unlucky-dragons-jam.md

 '@embroider/shared-internals': major
 ---

-The second argument to `hbsToJS()` has changed formats to accomodate new additional options.
+BREAKING: The second argument to `hbsToJS()` has changed formats to accomodate new additional options.

 ```diff
 import { hbsToJS } from '@embroider/shared-internals';